Nebraska has four

 Waiver of Tuition

-of any eligible child, spouse, widow or widower that meets the following requirements may waive tuition.
-He or she is a resident
+on behalf of any eligible child, spouse, widow or widower that meets the following requirements may waive tuition.
+He or she

-of this state and meets the appropriate institutions requirements for paying in-state tuition.
-He or she has a parent, stepparent
+is a resident of this state and meets the appropriate institutions requirements for paying in-state tuition.
+He or she has

-or spouse who was a member of the armed forces of the United States and who: (1) Died of a service connected disability; (2)
+a parent, stepparent or spouse who was a member of the armed forces of the United States and who: (1) Died of a service connected

-Died subsequent to discharge as a result of injury or illness sustained while in service; (3) Is permanently and totally disabled
+disability; (2) Died subsequent to discharge as a result of injury or illness sustained while in service; (3) Is permanently

-as a result of military service; (4) Is classified as missing in action or as a prisoner of war during armed hostilities after
+and totally disabled as a result of military service; (4) Is classified as missing in action or as a prisoner of war during

-If a veteran entered from and returned to Nebraska upon separation from military service, a copy of the discharge may be on
+entered from and returned to Nebraska upon separation from military service, a copy of the discharge may be on file in the

-file in the Department.
-Documents previously filed with the Selective Service System and National Guard were referred to the
+Department.
+Documents previously filed with the Selective Service System and National Guard were referred to the Department

-Department of Veterans' Affairs.
-Since October 1, 1979, if requested by the service-member, Military Separation Centers have
+of Veterans' Affairs.
+Since October 1, 1979, if requested by the service-member, Military Separation Centers have sent a copy

-Nebraska.
-Information concerning the registry can be obtained from the Department of Veterans' Affairs or a County Service
+concerning the registry can be obtained from the Department of Veterans' Affairs or a County Service Officer.